-We want to investigate further the structure of the set of Az\'ema--Yor processes associated with a max-continuous semimartingale $(X_t)$.
-One of the most remarkable properties of these processes is that their running supremum can be easily computed, when the function $U$ is non decreasing ($u\geq 0$). \\ We denote by $\Uposset$ the set of such functions, that is absolutely continuous functions defined on an appropriate interval with a locally bounded and non negative derivative.
-This set is stable by composition, that is if $U$ and $F$ are in $\Uposset$, and defined on appropriate intervals then $U\circ F(x)=U(F(x))$ is in $\Uposset$.
-We let $\Uinvset$ be the set of increasing functions $U\in \Uposset$, with inverse function $V \in \Uposset$, or equivalently of functions $U$ such that $u=U'>0$ and both $u$ and $1/u$ are locally bounded.
-Throughout, when we consider an inverse function $V$ of $U\in \Uinvset$ then we choose $v(y)=V'(y)=1/u(V(y))$.
+We want to investigate further the structure of the set of Az\'{e}ma--Yor processes associated with a max-continuous\vadjust{\goodbreak} semimartingale $(X_t)$.
+One of the most remarkable properties of these processes is that their running maximum can be easily computed, when the function $U$ is nondecreasing ($u\geq0$).

+We denote by $\Uposset$ the set of such functions, that is absolutely continuous functions defined on an appropriate interval with a locally bounded and nonnegative derivative.
+This set is stable by composition, that is, if $U$ and~$F$ are in $\Uposset$, and defined on appropriate intervals, then $U\circ F(x)=U(F(x))$ is in $\Uposset$.
+We let $\Uinvset$ be the set of increasing functions $U\in\Uposset$, with inverse function $V \in\Uposset$, or equivalently of functions $U$ such that $u=U'>0$, and both $u$ and $1/u$ are locally bounded.
+Throughout, when we consider an inverse function $V$ of $U\in\Uinvset$ then we choose $v(y)=V'(y)=1/u(V(y))$.